lcp

 As primary care health providers what do these findings mean for our patients and what are the implications for their care?

-Recent Findings
+Recent findings

-• A 2022 UK observational study, involving over 62,500 patients newly diagnosed with gout, revealed a nearly doubled risk of cardiovascular events within the two months following a gout flare.
-This heightened risk remained even after excluding those with pre-existing cardiovascular diseases, and appeared to subside and return to baseline after four months.
-These findings highlight the importance of preventing gout flares to reduce cardiovascular risk, and monitoring for cardiovascular signs and symptoms during the critical post-flare period (1).
+1. A 2022 UK observational study, of over 62,500 patients newly diagnosed with gout, revealed a nearly doubled risk of cardiovascular events within the two months following a gout flare (even after excluding those with pre-existing cardiovascular disease), and appeared to subside and return to baseline after four months.

-• Further supporting the need to prevent gout flares to reduce cardiovascular risk, a 2023 study from Western Australia found that people had a 70% higher risk of experiencing a major adverse cardiovascular event in the 30 days after hospital admission for acute gout than in the year before or year after the admissions (2).
+2. A 2023 study from Western Australia found that people had a 70% higher risk of experiencing a major adverse cardiovascular event in the 30 days after hospital admission for acute gout than in the year before or year after the admissions (2).

 These findings reinforce the need for clinicians to adopt a treat-to-target approach when managing gout, as well as ensuring that flares are prevented, to improve cardiovascular outcomes.